Cancer of the endometrium is the most common gynecologic cancer in the United States, with more than 60,000 new cases

 Fruits, vegetables, and legumes.
-Although the NIH-AARP study found no significant relationship between fruit and vegetable intakes and endometrial cancer, previous studies suggested that these foods may be associated with reductions in risk by as much as 50-60%.,, In the American Cancer Society’s Cancer Prevention Study II Nutrition Cohort of over 41,000 women, protective effects of vegetables and fruits (20% and 25% lower risk, respectively) for those consuming the highest amounts of these foods were identified only in women who had never used hormone therapy.
+Although the NIH-AARP study found no significant relationship between fruit and vegetable intakes and endometrial cancer, previous studies suggested that these foods may be associated with reductions in risk by as much as 50-60%.,, In the American Cancer Society’s Cancer Prevention Study II Nutrition Cohort of more than 41,000 women, protective effects of vegetables and fruits (20% and 25% lower risk, respectively) for those consuming the highest amounts of these foods were identified only in women who had never used hormone therapy.

 A 2015 meta-analysis showed that a high soy intake is associated with a nearly 20% lower endometrial cancer risk.
 The reason may be that soy stops the conversion of other steroids like testosterone into estrogen, behaving as an aromatase inhibitor.

 Avoidance of sugar and high-glycemic-index carbohydrates.
-The Iowa Women’s Health Study found a 78% greater risk for endometrial cancer in women who consumed the most sugar-sweetened beverages, compared to those who consumed the lowest amount.
+The Iowa Women’s Health Study found a 78% greater risk for endometrial cancer in women who consumed the most sugar-sweetened beverages, compared with those who consumed the lowest amount.
 A meta-analysis comparing women whose diets had the highest compared with the lowest glycemic load found a roughly 20% higher risk for those in the former category.

 Coffee and green tea drinking.
 Women who consume the most coffee were found to have a 20% lower risk for endometrial cancer when compared with those who consumed the lowest amount, and high coffee consumers who had never been treated with hormone replacement therapy were found to have a 40% lower risk.
 Similarly, green tea drinkers had a nearly 20% lower risk for endometrial cancer in the highest compared with lowest intake group.
-These effects may be due to the ability of caffeine and other methylxanthines in coffee to increase sex hormone-binding globulin (SHBG) and increase insulin sensitivity; for green tea, actions may include promotion of apoptosis, cell cycle arrest, up-regulation of glutathione-S-transferases that inactivate carcinogens, and anti-estrogen effects.,
+These effects may be due to the ability of caffeine and other methylxanthines in coffee to increase sex hormone-binding globulin and increase insulin sensitivity; for green tea, actions may include promotion of apoptosis, cell cycle arrest, up-regulation of glutathione-S-transferases that inactivate carcinogens, and antiestrogen effects.,